mhyrycz/air-stations/README.md

 ## About

-Connect raspberry pi with react js to turn on, off a led bulb.
+Connect raspberry pi with react js to display air params for neareast stations.
 Backend folder running a flask microservice in the raspberry pi.
 Frontend folder is a simple react app with two buttons, calls to the microservice.

-You can find the blog post [here](http://chamoda.com), expains all the details from configuring circuit to setting up the microservice

 ## Backend setup